Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

   - **Task 1.3.2:** The script will use the `GraphDB_Manager_AI` to create `AgentNode`s in the graph that *represent* these agents.
 The node properties will contain their capabilities (intents, concepts) and their network endpoints.
   - **Note:** In this phase, `Function-Executor` agents (Type B) will still exist as microservices, but they will be activated based on graph lookups, not a simple registry. `Fact-Base` agents (Type A) will be fully replaced by the graph itself.

-**Phase 1 Deliverable:** A system where all knowledge and agent discovery is mediated by a central graph database.
+**Phase 1 Deliverable:** ✅ **COMPLETED** - A system where all knowledge and agent discovery is mediated by a central graph database.
 The `Orchestrator` can answer a query like "What is a lightbulb?" by traversing the graph, finding the `Lightbulb_Definition_AI` node, and then calling its endpoint.

+**Current Status**: The GraphDB Manager AI with Neo4j is operational, the Orchestrator uses graph traversal for agent discovery, and the migration system has populated the knowledge graph with agent-concept relationships.

 ### Phase 2: Sensory Grounding & Associative Learning - The "Hippocampus"